joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 #### The Vector class

-Another type of indexed array that’s available in ActionScript 3.0 is the Vector class.
+Another type of indexed array that's available in ActionScript 3.0 is the Vector class.
 A Vector instance is a _typed array_, which means that all the elements in a Vector instance always have the same data type.